 Seeing female preppers making their presence known in the preparedness community is great.
 When I first started prepping over 10 years ago, there were few female preppers to look up to.
 That was one of my driving factors for creating a YouTube channel over 5 years ago.
 I wanted to share a prepping viewpoint from a woman’s perspective.

 Over the years, more female preppers have decided to start their own YouTube, social media channels or blog to share their viewpoint.
+The same goes for women in bushcraft.
 We all have unique perspectives, whether male or female, and it’s the differences that truly makes this community great.

 While the basics of preparedness isn’t hugely different between men and women, there are certainly some differences and we need both perspectives to be a well-rounded prepper.